yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 =====================

 - Your ecobee thermostat fully operational (and connected to wifi)
+- Your ecobee sensors connected to your thermostat and fully operationnal under the ecobee portal
 - Developer access to SmartThings (http://graph.api.smartthings.com/)
 - <b>Location set for your ST account</b>